 Unfortunately, this is where this Virgin Atlantic A350 review turns sour.
 I will say that my expectations might have been set just a bit too (impossibly) high, and the disappointment I was about to experience was a direct result of that.

-There were several things that annoyed me about this meal service.
+There were several things that annoyed me about the meal service on VS138 tonight.
 The first was the fact that the food itself didn’t look all that appealing.
 I chose the curry chicken, and I’m going on record as declaring it the worst-looking economy class dish I have ever been served in my life.
 Seriously – it didn’t look appetizing at all.

 The second problem I had with this meal was how small it was (though not as small as the meal served on my recent LATAM flight from Los Angeles to Santiago).
 I wasn’t particularly hungry or anything, but I didn’t feel satisfied after eating every last bite of it.
 Which leads me directly to the third problem: speed!